nilayarya/haptik-sdk-lib/README.md

 <img src="https://user-images.githubusercontent.com/84241885/198878080-ae7d32b2-4854-4734-a6b5-0f1d63e65944.jpeg" width="200">      <img src="https://user-images.githubusercontent.com/84241885/198878089-e46574c3-882d-47d9-a4a9-bcdb040a8875.jpeg" width = "200">

-Use the command `npm i haptik-sdk-lib` add its functionalities.
+Use the command `npm i haptik-sdk-lib` to install the package.

 To Initialize HaptikSDK, the `NativeModules.sdkManger.launchSdk()` function must be called as shown below.